WeblateOrg/weblate/docs/admin/whiteboard.rst

 Project specified

-    Shown for project, and all its components and translations.
+    Shown for project, including all its components and translations.

 Component specified